The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Summary and Conclusions

 \item \textbf{Line-mass:} The line-mass (mass per unit-length) of the dark matter filament is $<10\%$ of the maximal line-mass for hydrostatic equilibrium in a self-gravitating isothermal cylinder at the temperature of the dark matter (\fig{line mass}).
-The line-mass for the gas is $>30\%$ of this threshold, but still below it, implying that intergalactic filaments are typically stable against gravitational fragmentation\footnote{Though they may still become unstable in the inner CGM \citep{mandelker2018cold,Aung.etal.19}.}.
+The line-mass for the gas is $>30\%$ of this threshold, but still below it, which implies that intergalactic filaments are typically stable against gravitational fragmentation\footnote{Though they may still become unstable in the inner CGM \citep{mandelker2018cold,Aung.etal.19}.}.

-\item \textbf{Thermal equilibrium:} The cooling time near $r_{\rm shock}$ is only slightly larger than the free-fall time, $t_{\rm cool}\sim 3t_{\rm ff}$, implying that the post-shock state is unstable to thermal condensation and the formation of multiphase gas.
+\item \textbf{Thermal equilibrium:} The cooling time near $r_{\rm shock}$ is only slightly longer than the free fall time, $t_{\rm cool}\sim 3t_{\rm ff}$, implying that the post-shock state is unstable to thermal condensation and the formation of multiphase gas.
 This prevents the gas in the \textbf{T} zone from maintaining hydrostatic equilibrium and results in a cooling flow towards the cold-stream in the \textbf{S} zone, where $t_{\rm cool}<t_{\rm ff}$ (\fig{tcool_tff}).

-\item \textbf{Virial equilibrium:} The filament gas is in virial equilibrium \textit{per-unit-length}, once we account for surface-pressure terms and remove gas which is rapidly inflowing towards the filament along the sheet, with $|v_r|>v_{\rm vir} = \sqrt{G\Lambda}$ (\figs{radial inflows}-\figss{virial parameter}).
+\item \textbf{Virial equilibrium:} The filament gas is in virial equilibrium \textit{per-unit-length}, once we account for surface-pressure terms and remove the gas that is rapidly inflowing toward the filament along the sheet, with $|v_r|>v_{\rm vir} = \sqrt{G\Lambda}$ (\figs{radial inflows}-\figss{virial parameter}).
 The virial radius of the filament is $r_{\rm vir}\sim r_{\rm shock}$.
 The associated virial temperature is approximately equal to the post-shock temperature, which is also roughly the dark matter effective temperature, suggesting that the dark matter is in virial equilibrium per unit-length as well.
 Throughout the \textbf{T} zone, the gas maintains the local virial temperature, with non-thermal motions offset by surface pressure.
-However, in the \textbf{V} and \textbf{S} zones these motions increase faster than the surface pressure with respect to the gravitational potential energy, resulting in net radial outflows in these regions induced by the vortices and the motion of the sheet.
+However, in the \textbf{V} and \textbf{S} zones these motions increase faster than the surface pressure with respect to the gravitational potential energy, resulting in net radial outflows induced by the vortices and the motion of the sheet.
 On the other hand, the filament is unbound along its axis, at all radii.